joticajulian/koinos-contracts-as/README.md

 Run:

 ```
-yarn build:token
+yarn token:build
 ```

-This will make a precompilation in the `contracts/token/build` folder, and it will build the final compilation in `contracts/token/build/release/contract.wasm`.
+This will make a precompilation in the `contracts/token/build` folder, and it will build the final compilation in `contracts/token/build/release/token.wasm`.

 Finally deploy the contract:

 ```
-yarn deploy:token
+yarn token:deploy
 ```

 Now you can consult a blockexplorer, like koinosblocks.com to check your deployment